 We first consider the effect of number m of workers by varying the value of m.
-Figure 8 shows the experimental results.
-As seen in Figure 8(a), Enumeration is inefficient and it cannot select workers for the number of workers larger than 20 (we wait for 30 minutes and still cannot get the result of Enumeration).
+Fig. 8 shows the experimental results.
+As seen in Fig. 8a, Enumeration is inefficient and it cannot select workers for the number of workers larger than 20 (we wait for 30 minutes and still cannot get the result of Enumeration).
 This result is not surprising due to the hardness of the worker selection problem as stated in Theorem 2.
 Our exact solution BestEffort is efficient and can select workers in hundreds of milliseconds.
 For example, when the number of workers is 60, it can produce the result within about 500 milliseconds.
 This is mainly due to our best effort framework and upper-bound estimation techniques, which can preferentially compute exact impact for the worker sets with larger upper bounds, so as to prune the insignificant worker sets.
 Our approximate solution LocalSearch achieves the best efficiency, and it can select workers within 10 ms, which is faster than BestEffort by one order of magnitude.
-Moreover, as seen in Figure 8(b), LocalSearch also has good approximate performance.
-This result shows that LocalSearch is also good enough to be used for worker selection, if we have real-time requirements on worker selection.
+Moreover, as seen in Fig. 8b, LocalSearch also has good approximate performance.